quic/qbox/README.md

 # Ubuntu image

 You can build a customized Ubuntu OS rootfs image with a script called `build_linux_dist_image.sh`.
+Note:
-(The script needs _and only tested on_ Ubuntu 22.04.5 LTS host machine)
+- The script needs _and only tested on_ Ubuntu 22.04.5 LTS host machine
+- Currently only ubuntu [jammy, noble] and fedora [39, 40] are supported for aarch64 and ubuntu [jammy, noble] for riscv64.

 ## Run it by hand